nchenderson/nchenderson.github.io/_pages/software.md

 5. [shrinkcbp](https://github.com/nchenderson/shrinkcbp) An R package that computes the "compromise best predictor" (CBP).
 The CBP can be thought of as a collection of robust shrinkage estimates of small domain parameters and is an alternative to more traditional mixed model-based BLUPs.

+5. [pxlogistic](https://github.com/nchenderson/pxlogistic) An R package that implements an accelerated EM algorithm for logistic regression and penalized logistic regression with user-provided regression weights.

 <!--{% include base_path %}

 {% for post in site.software reversed %}